Mahefa12/BudgetBuddy/README.md

 1. Clone the repository by pasting the following URL in Browser: https://github.com/Mahefa12/BudgetBuddy.git

-3. Download Android studio if you haven’t already

 2. Open in Android Studio
    - Launch Android Studio